freongrr/d3-bubble-chart/README.md

 * `chart.on(type, listener)`

   Registers a listener for the given event type.
+This replaces the previously registered listener if there was any.
+To unregister a listener, pass `null` as the second argument.

   The type must be one of the following: